-To remove fouling lipids or lipoproteins, try one of these methods:
+To remove fouling lipids or lipoproteins, try one of these approaches:

-- Use a mixture of 50% methanol, isopropanol, or acetonitrile with the acid or base. - Use a mixture of 50% methanol and 50% 3 M guanidine thiocyanate.
+- Use a mixture of 50% methanol or acetonitrile with the acid or base. - Use a mixture of 50% methanol and 50% 3 M guanidine thiocyanate. - Store the column overnight in 1 mg/ml pepsin, DNAse, or other enzymes.